Admission to PhD studies

 The applicants to doctoral studies are required to submit the following documents:

-1. an application*, indicating the science field, the topic and the form of funding;
+1. An application indicating the science field (with a maximum of two), the topic (with a maximum of two in the science field), and the form of funding;

 2. copies of the master’s or equivalent qualification diploma(s) with the diploma supplement(s) (only the final diplomas and diploma supplements are submitted; however, provisional degree certificates are not accepted).
 The following additional requirements apply: